Below you’ll find all you need to know about handicap betting, including what it is and how you play the market.

 If you were to back the draw, Liverpool would be required to win the game by exactly three goals, while backing Fulham would simply require the away side not losing by any more than two goals.

 You’ll often find you can choose from a selection of handicaps with varying odds.
 And this is displayed by the number in brackets beside the team name.
+This gives you the flexibility to find the odds you like at a handicap you think they will cover.

-Other Handicap Betting Markets
+Other Football Handicap Betting Markets

 First Half or Second Half Handicap

-Traditional handicap betting is played across 90 minutes, however, it is possible to break a handicap up into halves with a number of bookmakers offering First Half Handicap and Second Half Handicap.
+Traditional handicap betting is played across 90 minutes, however, it is possible to break a handicap up into halves with a number of bookmakers offering first-half handicap and second-half handicap.

 This means the handicap only applies to a particular 45 minutes, with the same rules applying.
 So if you placed a First Half Handicap bet on Liverpool (-1), the Reds would have to score two in the first half for you to win the bet.